1978 World Tour – US: DECEMBER

 Bob Dylan (guitar), Billy Cross (lead guitar),

-Alan Pasqua (keyboards), Steven Soles (rhythm guitar, backup vocals), David
+Alan Pasqua (keyboards), Steven Soles (rhythm guitar,

-Bobbye Hall (percussion), Ian Wallace (drums).
+Jerry Scheff (bass), Bobbye Hall (percussion), Ian

 2, 4 Bob Dylan (vocal) and